 *Revised cost reflects 2017 construction and materials costs.

-Full details about how development contributions have been calculated can be found in the Wangaratta North West and Wangaratta South Growth Area Structure Plans (at the bottom of this page).
+Full details about how development contributions have been calculated can be found in the Wangaratta North West and Wangaratta South Growth Area Structure Plans.

 The Wangaratta Industrial Land Use Strategy was adopted by Council in 2017.